 The conventional pressure relief valve is characterized by a rapid pop action or by opening proportionally to the increase in pressure with respect to the opening pressure of the valve.

-Main parts of the Conventional pressure relief valve are a body, bonnet, disk, disk holder, seat, and spring.
+The main parts of the Conventional pressure relief valve are a body, bonnet, disk, disk holder, seat, and spring.
 Based on the seating material, conventional pressure relief valves are classified as metal seated valves and soft seated valves.
 See the image for clarity.

 Image – Piping Engineering